 For some, stars are a unifying symbol of hope, reminding us that we are part of a world that is much bigger than our own little community.
 For others, stars are symbols of divine guidance or love from those who have passed on before us.
 A shooting star is thought to represent the rise of the human spirit.
 Ultimately, all these luminous points in the sky represent positive forces in life and provide natural beauty and pure joy, lifting our spirits.

-The Ocean Community Chamber of Commerce is producing its most ambitious project ever.
+The Ocean Community Chamber of Commerce has installed some of its illuminated sculptures in downtown once again! is producing its most ambitious project ever.
 We aim to create a temporary, 2 state, magical holiday art installation making downtown Westerly-Pawcatuck merry and bright this holiday season.
 A visit to the Starry Lights installation will be free and awe inspiring.
-The innovative exhibition will include large-scale art installations created by CT and RI artists exploring a variety of materials and taking advantage of two parks and a reflective pond.
-Visitors will stroll the Walk of Wonder, a twinkling light trail from Wilcox Park in Westerly to Donahue Park in Pawcatuck.
-To amplify the amazing display, large sculptures will be placed in both parks.
-The multifaceted light installation will consist of hundreds of hand crafted, illuminated stars by talented artists, craftsmen and contractors to create the exhibit and install the canopy of stars.
+The innovative exhibition will include large-scale art installations created by CT and RI artists.

 -

-17 Foot tall archway tunnel of stars at the esplanade entrance to the park that extends 40 feet and has a solar system feature inside.
+17 Foot tall archway tunnel of stars at the esplanade entrance to the park that extends 40 feet and is located at the Westerly Library Esplanade.

 -